solidpayorg/gitmark/README.md

 ## Getting started

 Gitmark supports any block chains that have an argument for being provably fair.
 Gitmark does not support projects that are premines, instamines, ICOs, have developer taxes or provably unfair consensus such as proof of stake.
 As gitmark was designed for grounding reputation trees in the bitmark block chain, that is the first chain to be supported, it is also an inexpensive testing ground to get started.
-We are supporters of the upstream bitcoin project, and aim to innovate in that space.
-With being better suited to be used on high value projects, as the software matures
+We are supporters of the upstream bitcoin project, and aim to innovate in the space.
+With the bitcoin block chain being well suited to be used on high value projects, as the gitmark software matures

 The first prerequisite is to obtain an unspent transaction on a block chain.
-This can be in any coin, but to get started we recommended, getting hold of 1 Bitmark, which is the project we are using for our testing
+This can be in any coin, but to get started we recommended, getting hold of one Bitmark, which is the project we are using for our testing, and can be obtained inexpensively

 After that you send that value to an address for which you have the keypair.
 That becomes your genesis unspent transaction

-Having created a genesis transaction, and kept the key pair safe, you are ready to start marking!
+Having created a genesis transaction, and recording the key pair safefly, you are ready to start marking!

 ## Git mark

-Running `git mark` on a repo will create your first marking
+Simply running `git mark` on a repo will create your first marking

 You will need a genesis address for the first run of the form `tx:output` and supply that with the argument --genesis [tx]